 How is it doing:

-On April 8, SDX Energy announced a new discovery at the South Disouq project, with the SD-12X (Sobhi) well encountering 108 feet of net high-quality gas-bearing sands and this has been higher production.
+In April, SDX Energy announced a new discovery at the South Disouq project, with the SD-12X (Sobhi) well encountering 108 feet of net high-quality gas-bearing sands and this has been higher production.

 - South Disouq ramp-up